Home » What is SEO in 2026 and How Does It Work?

 An SEO campaign is a planned effort to optimize the website at the page level to improve rankings on search engine results pages (SERPs).

-Other than rankings, the campaign also targets metrics like organic traffic and conversions.
+In addition to rankings, the campaign also targets metrics such as organic traffic and conversions.
 An SEO campaign aims to increase the quality and quantity of traffic to the website by appearing on organic search results.

-An SEO campaign is a data-based, long-term strategy involving several broad steps.
-These include keyword research, site audit, competitor analysis, on-page optimization, link building, content creation, etc.
+An SEO campaign is a data-driven, long-term strategy that involves several broad steps.
+These include keyword research, site audit, competitor analysis, on-page optimization, link building, and content creation.

 With this said, an SEO campaign is an ongoing process.